futuregrid/manual/_sources/vampir.txt

 **Compiler Wrappers**

-All the necessary instrumentation of user functions, MPI, and OpenMP events is handled by VampirTrace’s compiler wrappers (vtcc, vtcxx, vtf77, and vtf90).
+All the necessary instrumentation of user functions, MPI, and OpenMP events is handled by VampirTrace's compiler wrappers (vtcc, vtcxx, vtf77, and vtf90).
 In the script used to build the application (e.g., a makefile), all compile and link commands should be replaced by the VampirTrace compiler wrapper.
 The wrappers perform the necessary